 This success doesn't come from simply adding on an accessibility option after everything's already been done.
 It comes from Apple putting accessibility at the top of its list of priorities.
 Accessibility isn't an afterthought for Apple.
 It's a before thought.

 Accessibility features benefit everyone.
 Mouse and trackpad support started as an adaptive pointer device feature.
-Back Tap, the back of the phone double-tap feature coming to iOS 14?
+Back Tap, the back of the phone double-tap feature in iOS 14?
 That's an accessibility thing.
 We all get to take advantage of this useful feature, but it was built for folks with low motor skills.

 This year, Apple has added new accessibility features and improved old ones so they are easier to access, more robust, and better for everyone.

 Hearing needs differ vastly across all people.
 Headphones shouldn't be a one-setting-for-all situation and Apple is changing that for AirPods 2, AirPods Pro, and some Beats headphones.
-For example, I have tinnitus, which is a constant faint (sometimes loud)ringing in my ear.
+For example, I have tinnitus, which is a constant faint (sometimes loud) ringing in my ear.
 This makes listening to bright sounds painful.
 My brother, however, is deaf in one ear and prefers audio levels to have a brighter tone because he can pick up individual sounds better.